Nico Sturm

-Nico Sturm (born 3 May 1995) is a German professional ice hockey forward for the Minnesota Wild of the National Hockey League (NHL).
+Nico Sturm (born 3 May 1995) is a German professional ice hockey player who is a forward for the Minnesota Wild of the National Hockey League (NHL).
 He previously played for the Colorado Avalanche, San Jose Sharks and Florida Panthers.
 He made his NHL debut in 2019 with the Wild, and won the Stanley Cup with the Avalanche in 2022 and the Panthers in 2025.
 Internationally Sturm has played for the German national team, and won a silver medal at the 2023 World Championships.

 Playing career

 Amateur

 Sturm played as a youth in his native Germany, appearing with ESV Kaufbeuren in the German Development League (DNL) from 2011 to 2014.
 In order to continue his development, Sturm opted to move to North America, playing in the North American Hockey League with the Corpus Christi IceRays and the Austin Bruins.

 Sturm was selected by the Tri-City Storm, 72nd overall, in the 2015 USHL Entry Draft.
 On 30 June 2015, Sturm was announced to have signed with the Storm, while also committing to play collegiate hockey at Clarkson University of the ECAC.

 In the 2015–16 season, Sturm recorded 39 points in 57 games with the Tri-City Storm and added 6 points in 5 playoff games to help Tri-City win the Clark Cup.

 Sturm played his freshman season with the Clarkson University Golden Knights in the 2016–17 season, collecting 21 points in 38 games to earn a selection to the ECAC All-Rookie Team.
 In his second year, Sturm continued to realise his potential, increasing his offensive production with 37 points in 40 games.
 His solid two-way play was noticed as he led the NCAA with a 61.7% face-off win percentage and was named the 2017–18 ECAC Best Defensive Forward.

 Returning as co-captain for his junior season with Clarkson in 2018–19, Sturm led the team in scoring and assists with 45 points in 39 games.
 In his standout season for the top ranked Golden Knights, he was named the ECAC Hockey Best Defensive Forward for the second consecutive season, a Top Ten Hobey Baker Award Finalist, a finalist for the ECAC Hockey Player of the Year Award, named to the 2019 ECAC Hockey All-Tournament Team and an ECAC First-Team All-League selection.